eslint/rfcs/designs/2019-worker-threads/README.md

 Linting complete in: 2054ms
 ```

+### [STEP 2] Changing the default of `concurrency` option to `"auto"`

+This change needs a major release.

+ESLint gets using worker threads by default if target files are many.

 ## Documentation

 - The "[Command Line Interface](https://eslint.org/docs/user-guide/command-line-interface)" page should describe new `--concurrency` option.
 - The "[Node.js API](https://eslint.org/docs/developer-guide/nodejs-api)" page should describe new `concurrency` option.
+- When step 2, it needs an entry of the migration guide because of a breaking change.

 ## Drawbacks

 This feature introduces complexity for parallelism.
 It will be an additional cost to maintain our codebase.

-This feature may not fit the TypeScript ecosystem.
-TS compiler parses whole codebase to check types but workers cannot share the parsed information.
-Every worker has to parse whole codebase individually.
+This feature might not fit `eslint-plugin-import` and `@typescript-eslint`.
+Those have to parse the entire codebase to check types, but workers cannot share the parsed information.
+Every worker has to parse the entire codebase individually.
+But linting in parallel is faster than single-thread in spite of the cost of duplicate works.

 ## Backwards Compatibility Analysis

-This feature doesn't change existing features.

-We have the [parser services](https://eslint.org/docs/developer-guide/working-with-custom-parsers) API.
-The parser services can be implemented to use the shared state for target files.
-Also plugin rules can be implemented to use the shared state for target files.
-As far as I know, such a parser/plugin doesn't exist.
-But if it existed, this feature breaks it because it cannot share state between worker threads.
+Step 1 is not a breaking change.
+It just adds a new option.

+Step 2 is a breaking change technically.

+- If a parser/plugin shares state for multiple files and the state can changes the parser/plugin behavior, the workflow is broken.
+Because every worker thread cannot share state each other.
+- If a parser/plugin consumes OS resources exclusively (e.g., bind a TCP port), the workflow is broken.
+Because it runs multiple times at the same time by worker threads.
+- If a parser/plugin writes a file which has a constant name (e.g., common cache file), the workflow is broken as a race condition.

-I think the impact of this feature is very small.
+However, I think that the above is enough rare cases and the impact is limited.

 ## Alternatives